This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure.

 When people tell me about their online struggles, one of the first questions I ask is, “What do you know about your site visitors?”
 And pretty much 100% of the time, they answer, “I have no idea.”

 Every small business owner who depends on their website to work hard for them to attract clients should be using data to inform their marketing decisions.
-Anything else is just stabbing in the dark — using guesswork to guide their actions, causing a lot of needless random activity and effort.
+Anything else is just stabbing in the dark — using guesswork to guide their marketing activities.

 And there’s really no excuse not to use data — Google Analytics is a free tool that provides a wealth of information that can help you not only get insights into how people are using your website (so you can continuously optimize it for better results), but it can also show you which of your traffic-generating efforts are paying off and which are a waste of your time.

 1. Whether you have problems with your website preventing visitors from taking action

 Your website might be the weakest link in your marketing chain and you don’t even realize it.

 Are visitors bouncing off your site without spending any time on site or clicking through?
 Then I recommend you stop your traffic-generating efforts stat and focus on fixing the problems first.

 I can’t tell you how many times I’ve reviewed websites that look pretty, but they’re incredibly slow to load.
 What’s even more troubling are the site owners who just don’t care — “I like the way it looks, so it stays.”
 Without checking Google Analytics to see if their site visitors feel the same way, they’re flying blind: hope marketing.

 I can promise you their site visitors aren’t as in love with their pretty website as they are — they’re busy, they’ve got better things to do than wait 30 seconds for their hero slideshow to load.
 When there are technical issues, site visitors just aren’t going to waste their time: you’ve got seconds.
 Like, 3.